 Stress Analysis with known Displacement of Air Fin Cooler From Vendor

-If the vendor gives thermal displacement value in the GA drawing then with the known value of displacements we can analyze the system.
-At piping flange connecting the equipment nozzle enter the value of DX, DY, and DZ value in displacement vector -1, keep RX, RY, and RZ value zero.
+If the vendor gives a thermal displacement value in the air cooler GA drawing then with the known value of displacements we can analyze the system.
+At the piping flange connecting the equipment nozzle enter the value of DX, DY, and DZ value in displacement vector -1, keeping RX, RY, and RZ values zero.

 Modeling air cooler in Caesar II

 Modeling up to the top or bottom of the header